 - Bake the doughnuts and doughnut holes together until the bottoms are barely browned, about 9-10 minutes.
 The doughnuts will look comically pale — this is fine.
 As long as the bottoms are golden, they should be cooked through.
 You can break open a doughnut hole to test.

-- For the glaze: Combine the powdered sugar with 1 1/2 tablespoons of the hibiscus concentrate and 1 1/2 tablespoons of the hibiscus cream, and whisk until smooth.
+- For the glaze: Strain out the flowers from the concentrate and hibiscus cream.
+Combine the powdered sugar with 1 1/2 tablespoons of the hibiscus concentrate and 1 1/2 tablespoons of the hibiscus cream, and whisk until smooth.
 You may want to add a bit at a time, until the glaze reaches your desired consistency.
 When the glaze looks about right, dip the fully-cooled doughnuts in the glaze, sprinkle with a few additional hibiscus flowers, and enjoy immediately.
 Doughnuts will keep, but are best enjoyed within a few hours of baking.